Have a concern?

 If a complaint cannot be resolved at the University level, a student may contact the State Authorization Reciprocity Agreement (SARA) portal agency at the North Dakota University System (NDUS).
 The NDUS is governed by the State Board of Higher Education and oversees Mayville State University.

 Students residing outside North Dakota while attending Mayville State University who want to resolve a grievance should follow the internal Mayville State University student complaint processes outlined below.
-However, if an issue cannot be resolved internally, you may file a complaint with the SARA Portal Agency contact listed above, or with your State by referring to the list of state agencies.
+However, if an issue cannot be resolved internally, you may file a complaint with the SARA Portal Agency contact listed above, or with your State.

 Overall Student Concerns: Student concerns about specific issues should generally be addressed to the respective office or university employee for resolution.
 Following are specific processes that students should follow for prompt resolution of concerns: